TaterTotterson/Tater-HomeAssistant/README.md

 # Tater-HomeAssistant

-Home Assistant integrations for **Tater**, turning your custom voice/AI assistant into a first-class AI backend inside Home Assistant.
+Home Assistant integration for **Tater**, turning your custom voice/AI assistant into a full conversation agent in HA.

-This repository provides **two separate Home Assistant integrations**, installable together via HACS:

-- **Tater Conversation Agent** – use Tater as the Conversation Agent in HA’s Assist pipeline (voice + text)
+This lets you use Tater as the “Conversation agent” in HA’s Assist pipeline, send voice/text messages, and run plugins with `handle_homeassistant()` support.
-- **Tater AI Task** – use Tater as an AI Task provider for automations, scripts, and structured AI responses

-Both integrations communicate with the same Tater Home Assistant FastAPI bridge and share the same plugin system, history handling, and behavior.

----

 ## 🚀 Features

-### 🗣️ Tater Conversation Agent

 - Seamless Home Assistant integration via custom component
 - Works in HA’s **Conversation agent** pipeline (voice + text)